jellyfin-archive/jellyfin-docs/docs/administrator-docs/installing.md

 **Note:** The repository is the preferred way to obtain Jellyfin on Ubuntu, as it contains several dependencies as well.

+1. Enable the Universe repository to obtain all the FFMpeg dependencies, and update repositories:
+    `sudo add-apt-repository universe`
+    `sudo apt update`

 1. Download the desired `jellyfin` and `jellyfin-ffmpeg` `.deb` packages from the repository.

 1. Install the required dependencies: